truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 ## Updating SCALE
 You can update your system with an <file>iso</file> file using the system administration console or an update file installed through the SCALE UI.

-There are a few ways to find available updates for your instance of TrueNAS SCALE:
+There are a few ways to find available updates for your instance of TrueNAS:

 * The main **Dashboard > System Information** widget alerts you when a SCALE update is available to download and install.
   Click the update option to open the **System > Updates** screen.